 Products of Winner Medical all use natural 100% pure cotton, which is 100% biodegradable.
 We are committed to creating a safe and environmentally friendly environment.
 We provide natural and safe cotton products that meet customer requirements.
 We have advanced technology of 100% cotton spunlace non woven wipes.
 Our all-cotton spunlace non woven wipes have obtained GOTS certification and TUV compostable certification, which has completely changed the traditional production technology of daily and medical cotton products.

-Winner Medical is one of leading non woven fabric manufacturers in China, and provides all the solutions for your needs for non woven cotton products.
+Winner Medical is a leading non-woven fabric manufacturer in China and provides all the solutions for your needs for non woven cotton products.
 And our production technology has obtained patent certificates in 30 countries around the world, including China, the United States, the European Union, and India.